CommonChild/learngit/readme.txt

-git is a version control system. gis a free software.
+it is a version control system. gs a free software.

+cccccccccccccc